 It depends on where you are in the stage of the project.
 The main steps to take to remove a barrier include:

-You can find more detailed information on how to prepare projects on our website.
+You can find more detailed information on preparing projects on our website.

 How do you assess ecological significance?